 At the eastern tip of the island, those who like wildlife will find the the Parc-nature de la Pointe-aux-Prairies exciting.
 The park features 11 km of trails, and if you’re lucky you might spot a white-tailed deer.
-Further west, the Parc-nature du Bois-de-l’Île-Bizard is teeming with birds of different species that perch on the feeders hung along the trail.
 The 14 km of marked trails at Parc-nature du Cap-Saint-Jacques are perfectly suited to family outings.
 It offers magnificent water views.
 Along the way, children and adults alike can observe the tracks left by the various animals that call the park home.
+The Parc-nature du Bois-de-Liesse is very popular for its 10 km of trails for classic cross-country skiing and its 3 km for skating.

 Discovering the river and its hidden corners

 Spanning Lachine, LaSalle and Verdun, the 22.8 km of cross-country ski trails that make up the Grand Sud-Ouest offer spectacular views of the frozen river.

 Art lovers are awestruck by Parc René-Lévesque, a true open-air museum.
 Wander its 4 km of trails while admiring contemporary sculptures created by renowned artists.

 For a lunar atmosphere, head to the marked trails at Parc Frédéric-Back.
 Flat and almost devoid of trees, this park offers a vast landscape sheltered from the city lights, which makes it one of the best places in Montréal to observe the night sky.

 Giving it all you have